easymock/easymock/README.md

 I'm using:
 - Eclipse 4.3.2 (Kepler Service Release 2)
-- Maven 3.2.1
+- Maven 3.2.3
 - m2e with the following connectors:
   - buildhelper (for build-helper-maven-plugin)
-- IntelliJ 13.1.2 (instead of Eclipse)
+- IntelliJ 13.1.4 (instead of Eclipse)

 To configure your local workspace:
 - Import the Maven parent project to Eclipse or IntelliJ
-- Import the Eclipse formatting file `EasyMock-formatter.xml`
+- Import the Eclipse formatting file `EasyMock-formatter.xml` (usable in Eclipse or IntelliJ)

 To build EasyMock with Maven
 ----------------------------